risingwavelabs/risingwave-docs/docs/ingest/supported-sources-and-formats.md

 Optionally, you can define a `schema.registry.name.strategy` if `schema.registry` is set.
 Accepted options include `topic_name_strategy`, `record_name_strategy`, and `topic_record_name_strategy`.
 If either `record_name_strategy` or `topic_record_name_strategy` is used, the `key.message` field must also be defined.
 For additional details on name strategy, see [Subject name strategy](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#subject-name-strategy).

-:::note Beta Feature
+:::info Public Preview
-`schema.registry.name.strategy` is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+`schema.registry.name.strategy` is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 Note that the timestamp displayed in RisingWave may be different from the upstream system as timezone information is lost in Avro serialization.